0dpe/Linux-Journey/Linux Journey.md

    Although trackpad (libinput) configuration can be done through `configuration.nix`, that [doesn't work](https://discourse.nixos.org/t/xorg-libinput-configuration-seems-to-be-ignored/15504) for me (`/etc/X11/xorg.conf` isn't generated), so I use Hyprland's options instead.\
    On the [Hyprland wiki](https://wiki.hyprland.org/Configuring/Variables/#touchpad:~:text=bool-,false,-Touchdevice), `touch-and-drag`'s default is marked as `false`, but in reality it's default is actually `true`, so I explicitly set it.
 1. Connect to internet.
 Use `# nixos-rebuild switch`.\
-   An error occures since a configuration file for Hyprland was automatically generated when installing Hyprland.
+   An error occurs since a configuration file for Hyprland was automatically generated when installing Hyprland.
 Home Manager will not overwrite this existing configuration file.
 1. Use `$ rm ~/.config/hypr/hyprland.conf`, then `# nixos-rebuild switch` again.\
    Now, the configurations from `home.nix` appear.\
    Note: Home Manager creates a symlink at `~/.config/hypr/hyprland.conf`.
 I can remove this symlink, and when I use `# nixos-rebuild switch`, Home Manager will generate the symlink according to `home.nix` again.